-Driving at 45 mph with lights OFF
+Driving at 45 mph with headlights OFF

 This video shows that a roof mounted SWIR camera with DR1 High Dynamic Range control algorithm captures all of the information in the scene.
 Note the lack of blooming typically seen when NVGs are exposed to bright light sources.